yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/3_Deploy_Defender_Onboarding_Package.md

 3. Click **Create** > **New Policy**.
 4. Select **macOS** in platform, and select **Templates** in profile type.
 5. Select **Custom** from Template name, and click **Create**.
 6. Specify name for configuration.
-(For example, "MDE onboarding package").
+(For example, "Defender onboarding package").
-7. Specify Custom Configuration profile name (For example, "MDE Onboarding profile").
+7. Specify Custom Configuration profile name (For example, "Defender Onboarding profile").
 8. Select Deployment channel **"Device channel"**.
 9. In the configurationp porfile, select the configuratin profile (WindowsDefenderATPOnboarding.xml in extracted Intune folder) which we downloaded in step 1.
 10. Click **Next** to proceed.